TPitchers/Swift101/README.md

 let myValue = optionalVariable!
 ```

 The operator can also be used for properties on structs and classes that you know will have a value by the time you want to use them, such as `UIViews` on a `UIViewController`, which should not be nil by the time the `viewDidLoad` method is called.
-This then treats the variable as a normal varibale and the need to unwrap is gone.
+This then treats the variable as a normal variable and the need to unwrap is gone.

 ``` swift
 class viewController: UIViewController {